Bexar County DWI Updates

 Because of the “no refusal” policy license suspension hearings (ALR) are being confused regarding whether breath tests are coerced, blood draws are voluntary or coerced, or whether a breath test was given or attempted prior to the blood draw warrant being obtained.
 In the event that these circumstances arise, the blood or breath test may be inadmissible at trial.
 You should inform your lawyer if these things happen to you.

-"No refusal" blood draws are done on each misdemeanor DWI in San Antonio and Bexar County.
+“No refusal” blood draws are done on each misdemeanor DWI in San Antonio and Bexar County.
 If an individual refuses to give a breath test, the officers will obtain a search warrant for blood.
-Under these circumstances the individual will be required to give blood without his or her permission.
-Although in some instances blood draws are not done, that fact is probably the result of a temporary manpower shortage.
+Under these circumstances, the individual will be required to give blood without his or her permission.
+Although in some instances in other counties blood draws are not done.
+That fact is probably the result of a temporary manpower shortage.

-Additionally, the police in San Antonio and Bexar County have a bus which contains an intoxilyzer with equipment and personnel for blood testing which can be driven to the scene of the arrest or accident.
-Typically the bus is driven to a mall parking lot which is centrally located for the region of the county being targeted.
-Nevertheless, blood and breath testing must be voluntary on the part of the arrestee.
-If an individual's "consent" to a blood or breath test is obtained by reason of threats of violence by the officer (such as threats of strapping him to a chair or tazing him}, or if he is threatened by the officer with an involuntary blood draw by virtue of a search warrant, the consent is not voluntary.
+If an individual’s “consent” to a blood or breath test is obtained by reason of threats of violence by the officer (such as threats of strapping him to a chair or tazing him), or if he is threatened by the officer with an involuntary blood draw by virtue of a search warrant, the consent is not voluntary.
 It may be challenged under the Erdman decision.

-New In-home Breath Alcohol Monitoring In home breath alcohol monitoring devices may be used in lieu of an ignition interlock.
+In-home breath alcohol monitoring devices may be used in lieu of an ignition interlock.
 However, in cases of DWI second offense and felony DWI, courts in Bexar County require that the defendant file an affidavit that he/she does not own or drive a vehicle.
 In some courts the judges will allow a substitution of this device for an ignition interlock.
 It is about the same cost, but it requires a dedicated phone line.

-Take Responsibility Plea: For the first time in Bexar County the District Attorney's office is allowing its misdemeanor prosecutors to plea bargain.
-However, the "plea bargain" is very limited, and it is called the "take responsibility plea."
-To accept the plea bargain you must plead within 60 days of your arrest to the offense of "obstruction of a highway with intoxication."
+The Bexar County the District Attorney’s office is allowing its misdemeanor prosecutors to plea bargain.
+However, the “plea bargain” is very limited, and it is called the “take responsibility plea.”
+To accept the plea bargain you may be able to plead to the offense of “obstruction of a highway with intoxication.”
 There is no such offense in the penal code.
 Nevertheless, you must waive any and all rights concerning your case, including the right to challenge that offense.
 You must agree to the admission of all the evidence in your DWI case in any subsequent trial should you be arrested again.
-As your punishment you must perform all the conditions of a DWI probation with no early termination, and you must have an ignition interlock device in your car for half the term of the probation.
+As your punishment, you must perform all the conditions of a DWI probation with no early termination, and you must have an ignition interlock device in your car for half the term of the probation.
 Defendants who had an accident, no matter how slight, during the original DWI will not be allowed to participate in this plea offer.
 Defendants who are not cooperative with the police or who are disrespectful, resistant or rude will not be allowed to participate.
 As a result of the plea bargain, the defendant will not be convicted of DWI, and he will not face an administrative financial penalty in order to keep his license with the Department of Public Safety.
 Expunction of the arrest for DWI and conviction for obstruction of a highway will NOT be allowed.

-The law concerning expunctions has been interpreted by the Supreme Court to require that, even in misdemeanor cases, the individual must wait for the 2 year statute of limitations to pass before he may petition for an expunction.
+The law concerning expunctions has been interpreted by the Supreme Court to require that, even in misdemeanor cases, the individual must wait for the 2-year statute of limitations to pass before he may petition for an expunction.
 The Legislature attempted to amend the statute to allow a defendant to seek expunction right away in a misdemeanor case.
-The language was agreed upon by legislators after full review by the defense and prosecutor bars.
+The language was agreed upon by legislators after a full review by the defense and prosecutor bars.
 Nevertheless, Governor Rick Perry inexplicably vetoed this legislation at the last minute.
 Therefore, the unjustly accused must now wait two years for justice to be granted in his misdemeanor case.
 However, if you have been acquitted by a jury verdict of “not guilty” you are entitled to a free expunction within 30 days of the verdict.